Viktor Selikhov

 Viktor Mikhailovich Selikhov (Виктор Михайлович Селихов; 1935 – 1965), known as The Naked Demon, was a Soviet serial killer and rapist who, between 1962 and 1964, attacked numerous young girls and women in the Kirghiz SSR's Chuy Region, raping at least 10 and killing 3 of his victims.
-Noted for his peculiar appearance while committing the crimes (barefoot, shirtless and wearing a wreath on his head), he would eventually be arrested, convicted and subsequently executed in 1965.
+Noted for his peculiar appearance while committing the crimes (barefoot, shirtless and wearing a wreath on his head), he was arrested, convicted and subsequently executed in 1965.

 Biography

 Little is known about Selikhov's upbringing.
 Born in the Kirghiz SSR's capital, he lived in a small house on the outskirts and was described as a polite young man by his neighbors, who never drank or engaged in hooliganistic activities, and was a decent accordion player.
 He worked at a local factory, the 8th Motor Depot, where he was considered amiable by colleagues.

 At one point, he fell in love with his roommate, Tonya, to whom he would eventually propose, but she rebuffed his advances and married another man.
 Angered, Selikhov began writing and sending her numerous letters, in which he continuously tried to convince her to marry him.
 After Tonya eventually divorced her husband, with whom she had had a son, Selikhov approached her yet again, offering to marry her and to even take care of her son.
 However, he was rejected yet again, leaving him even more embittered than before.
 Not long after, a mysterious wave of rapes and murders swept the localities around Frunze.